David-The-Programmer/things-i-learnt/setting-up-ssh.md

 ## 5. Copying generated SSH client public key to SSH server
-1. Run the following command to send the public key to the SSH host/server:
+1. On the SSH client, run the following command to send the public key to the SSH host/server:
     ```
     ssh-copy-id -i ~/.ssh/id_ed25519.pub <username>@<remote_host/server>
     ```